 The deposit agreement expressly limits our obligations, as well as those of our directors, officers, employees, agents and affiliates, and the obligations of the depositary.
-It also limits our liability of the depositary.
+It also limits our liability and the liability of the depositary.
 We and the depositary: